 Tell City Electric Department is seeking an individual to fill the position of Technical Services Foreman.

-this document are representative of the knowledge, skill, and/or ability required.
+To perform this position successfully, an individual must be able to perform each essential duty satisfactorily.
+The requirements listed in this document are representative of the knowledge, skill, and/or ability required.
 The City of Tell City provides reasonable accommodation to qualified employees and applicants with known disabilities who require accommodation to complete the application process or perform essential functions of the job, unless the accommodation would cause an undue hardship.

 Incumbent serves as Technical Services Foreman for the Tell City Electric Department, responsible for providing daily supervision of Substation/Metering Department, managing equipment and facilities, and achieving department’s objectives.

-Please see the attached
+Please see the attached description for additional information.

 Applications may be submitted to: